Foregrounding Artist Opinions: A Survey Study on Transparency, Ownership, and Fairness in AI Generative Art: Background

-Furthermore, the issue of copyright protection for artworks (made by humans) to train commercial AI models (without consent, attribution, or sufficient compensation to human authors) is a matter of concern for artists, creative industries, and federal agencies~\cite{ftcroundtable2023, cho2023universal, openai2024blog, patel2024offers, david2024topout, marcus2024minefield}.
+Moreover, the issue of copyright protection becomes paramount when AI models are trained using human artworks without proper consent, attribution, or adequate compensation for the original creators.
+This concern is shared among artists, creative industries, and government agencies alike~\cite{ftcroundtable2023, marcus2024minefield}.

-\subsection{Problems in the pipeline of Generative AI tools}
+\subsection{Problems in the Pipeline of Generative AI Tools}

-As mentioned, when we consider the impact of an AI model, the impact is not just how the model's output is used or how the model itself is deployed (as a replacement for human workers, etc.).
-Each stage within the pipeline of creating a Generative AI model can contribute to the eventual harm done by (and therefore the impact of) the model, even though most stages, with the sometimes exception of the two endpoints (input and output), are relatively inaccessible.
-In this section, we outline the pipeline of creating a Generative AI model, and we examine one particularly pervasive harm, bias~\cite{zhao2023survey, gallegos2023bias}, in order to explain how multiple stages within the pipeline can contribute to the model's impact.
+As discussed earlier, when assessing the impact of an AI model, it extends beyond the usage of the model's output or its deployment (such as replacing human workers).
+Every stage involved in developing a Generative AI model can influence the eventual harm caused by the model, thereby affecting its overall impact.
+Although many stages in this pipeline are typically inaccessible, except for the input and output phases, they still play a significant role.
+In this section, we outline the pipeline of creating a Generative AI model and focus on one prevalent issue, bias~\cite{zhao2023survey}, to illustrate how various stages within the pipeline can contribute to the model's impact.

-When creating an AI model, training materials must be gathered (often a subset of artifacts from the real world)~\cite{salkowitz2022holz}; those materials must be groomed; poor quality, irrelevant, or over-represented artifacts should be removed or otherwise addressed~\cite{luccioni2021box, zhao2023survey}.
-The architecture of the model itself must be assembled.
-The model must be trained.
-For complex Generative AI models whose behavior can be unpredictable, there is the additional process of alignment, which is intended to bring the model's range of possible --- or at least likely -- behavior in line with whatever the creators of the model deem desirable~\cite{zhao2023survey}.
+When developing an AI model, several steps are involved.
+Firstly, training materials need to be collected, often comprising a subset of real-world artifacts.
+These materials then undergo an assessment to address issues like poor quality, irrelevance, or over-representation of certain artifacts ~\cite{luccioni2021box, zhao2023survey}.
+Next, the model's architecture is assembled, followed by the training process.
+For complex Generative AI models with unpredictable behavior, there is an additional step called alignment.
+This step aims to constrain the model's range of potential behaviors to align with the creators' desired outcomes~\cite{zhao2023survey}.